kekse1/php/README.md

 <br>

 # PHP
-Many, many years ago I was a Moderator (and l8rs even a "Technical Administrator") in the PHP area of the "Buschhacker" forum (doesn't exist any longer today).
-Maybe I didn't forget *that* much about PHP!?
+Many, many years ago I was a Moderator in the PHP area of the "Buschhacker" forum, l8rs even a "Technical Administrator".
+So maybe I didn't forget *that* much about PHP!?

 Since I just wrote another `.php` script for [my **website**](https://kekse.biz/) and I hadn't a repository for it, I created this new one.
 That's the reason.